-Mike : That is not possible.
-I can't imagine myself working all day and through the night.
+Mike: That is not possible.
+I can't imagine myself running during day and night.

 Jane : Let's just consider it as one of the options.
 The greater number of options, the better.

 Carl : We could look at making the process ourselves rather than running it for longer.